-Depression Counselling For Sex Addicts And Their Partners
+Depression in Sex Addicts

 Sex Addicts and their partners may suffer from depression as part of sexual addiction and betrayal.
 For the sexually addicted person, depression and/or anxiety disorder may underlay their addictive behavioural development.
 Their spouse or partner may suffer depression as an acute response to experiencing existential betrayal and rejection, caused by their partner's sexual addiction.
 At this point, both, the sex addict and their partner, require professional and specialist sex addiction counselling and treatment to heal their trauma.

 A major depressive episode is consistent with at least a two week period of severe sadness.
 The affected person is easily upset and often teary, with symptoms of depressed mood and may lose almost all interest and pleasure in their daily life activities.

 This (depressive) state of mood represents a change from the person's normal state of mood.
 Important functioning is negatively impaired by that change in mood, in nearly all aspects of their daily life; e.g. social, sexual, relational, occupational or educational.

 Note - a depressed mood caused by any abuse of substances such as drugs, alcohol, medication, or a general medical condition is not considered a major depressive episode.
 But substance abuse may occur in response to a depressive mood, or may create or deepen a depressive episode.